oVirt/ovirt-site/source/release/3.6.2/index.html.md

 * hosted-engine --deploy will fail when re-deploying the first host
  - hosted-engine - cloud-init - missing VM FQDN validation
  - hosted-engine-setup can fail too silently
+ - [TEXT][Hosted-Engine] "oVirt Engine" shouldn't be shown on downstream build.
+ - Appliance based setup should default to using /var/tmp for unpacking the image
+ - hosted-engine --deploy fails in second host when using gluster volume

 ### oVirt Hosted Engine HA